Malafakumo/Malafakumo/README.md

      Hi👋, My name is Malafakumo

  I'm a skilled Software Test Engineer
+I'm passionate about ensuring quality in software products.

 - 🔭 I’m currently working with Summa Logix as a Software Test Engineer